The Job WANT TO BE PART OF A TEAM THAT MAKES A DIFFERENCE IN THE COMMUNITY? APPLY TODAY TO GET STARTED!

 *(Remote/telework not available for this position.)
 BACKGROUND INVESTIGATION

 Job offers are contingent upon passing a background investigation which includes a fingerprint check and search of the Child Abuse Index before appointment.
-If an individual has been convicted of a crime other than a minor traffic violation, the individual cannot work or be present in any community care facility unless they request and subsequently obtain a criminal record exemption from the Community Care Licensing Division, Caregiver Background Check Bureau (CBCB).
-With the exception of minor traffic violations, all convictions, including misdemeanors, felonies and convictions occurring a long time ago, require an exemption.
-CBCB also examines arrest records to determine if there is a possible danger to clients.
-Crimes against children and convictions of a violent nature, such as sex offenses, murder, manslaughter, arson and robbery are crimes for which an exemption cannot be issued.
-(Health & Safety Code section 1596.871) Minimum Requirements Applicants must meet ALL of the following requirements: Education :
+If an individual has been convicted of a crime other than a minor traffic violation, the individual cannot work or be present in any community care facility unless they request and subsequently obtain a criminal record exemption from the Community Care Licensing Division, Care Provider Management Bureau (CPMB).
+With the exception of minor traffic violations, all convictions, including misdemeanors, felonies, and convictions occurring a long time ago, require an exemption.
+CPMB also examines arrest records to determine if there is a possible danger to clients.
+Crimes against children and convictions of a violent nature, such as sex offenses, murder, manslaughter, arson, and robbery are crimes for which an exemption cannot be issued.
+(Health & Safety Code section 1596.871) Minimum Requirements REQUIRED: PERMIT

-(or higher level permit) issued by the California Commission on Teacher Credentialing (CTC).
-For information on permit requirements, click here .
-(Permit must be attached. ) Computer Experience :
+(or higher-level permit) issued by the California Commission on Teacher Credentialing (CTC).
+EDUCATION

-Must be computer literate and possess at least six (6) months of experience utilizing Microsoft Office applications on a regular basis
+Must be computer literate and possess at least six (6) months of experience utilizing Microsoft Office applications on a regular basis.
+(This experience must be clearly described with explicit details on the Application and Supplemental Questionnaire.)
+REQUIRED DOCUMENTATION (Must be attached): PERMIT

 Qualifying degrees or coursework must be completed at a college or university accredited by any accrediting association recognized by the United States Department of Education.
 Degrees or coursework completed outside the U.S. must be accompanied with an evaluation report from a reputable credential evaluation service showing equivalency to degrees or coursework completed at a college or university accredited by any accrediting association recognized by the United States Department of Education.
-REQUIRED DOCUMENTATION:
+(Must be attached if applicable.)
+Desired Qualifications

 The ideal candidate will have excellent attention to detail, interpersonal and time management skills, will be proficient with computer software including Microsoft Word and Excel, and will demonstrate proven ability to: